BruceArmstrong007/Chat-Application-Monolithic/README.md

 # Note
   Angularv16, IonicV7, NestJS(monolithic), redis pub/sub & redisdb, MongoDB, Docker, built with only signals ( No NGRX & RxJS so far ), Basic default UI and themes, Socket.io extensive implementation <br />
-  Make sure you use toggle device toolbar in your browser and set a android or ios device for better UI (Ionic) Don't expect API & UI with error handling, loggers, testing and stuff (not there yet) , purely focusing on functionality
+  Make sure you use toggle device toolbar in your browser and set a android or ios device for better UI (Ionic) <br />
+  Don't expect API & UI with error handling, loggers, testing and stuff (not there yet) , purely focusing on functionality <br />
+  Default Profile Picture is a random 80 x 80 image from a website loaded at random, you can change it by adding your link for a image hosted online

 # What's special
   Learning the Techs mentioned in note, as well as building a chat application project with backend scalability in mind